tmtsoftware/csw/docs/src/main/framework.md

 #### initialize

 The `initialize` handler is invoked when the component is created.
-The component can initialize state such as configuration to be fetched from configuration service, location of components or services to be fetched from location service etc. The API is future based to favour non-blocking asynchronous operations.
+This is different than constructor initialization to allow non-blocking asynchronous operations.
+The component can initialize state such as configuration to be fetched from configuration service, location of components or services to be fetched from location service etc.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #initialize-handler }